JuLY-LION/MillieTheStray/README.md

-# milliethestray
+# MillieTheStray

-This is the story of Millie, a stray dog who found herself in at my family's home one summer day.
+This is the story of Millie, a stray dog who found herself at my family's home one summer day.

 https://july-lion.github.io/MillieTheStray